-If you can afford it, we recommend continuing a directory relationship with FindLaw but leaving to have someone else manage your website.
+If you can afford it, we recommend continuing a directory relationship with FindLaw/Thomson Reuters but leaving to have someone else manage your website.
 It’s true that their website can be a source of leads, so it never hurts to take advantage of it.

 Where they fail is being able to simultaneously build your site with the purpose of attracting organic search traffic.
-When anticipating a move, start creating the content in Word or Google Docs over time so you’re prepared in advance.
+When anticipating a move to a new website, start creating the content in Word or Google Docs over time so you’re prepared in advance.